 The 2019 EGD Communication and its subsequent strategies and action plans are closely interconnected.
 Together, they represent an integrated approach to addressing the climate, biodiversity and pollution challenges facing the European Union (EU).
 It is important that progress towards one strategy does not adversely affect progress towards the objectives of other strategies.
 Thus, delivering the EGD requires compliance with multiple strategies and objectives.
 The CrossGov project defines cross-compliance as the delivery of multiple EGD strategies, goals and targets in concert.
-The project assesses to what extent and in which manner policy coherence in policy design and implementation facilitates cross-compliance.
+The project assesses to what extent and in which manner policy coherence in policy design and implementation facilitates cross-compliance, concretized in the project as the contribution to achieve EGD objectives primarily on biodiversity, climate change and pollution.